-Back in my college days, my friends and I would find ourselves at some Korean bar almost every weekend (and some weekdays).
-The alcohol was limited to only soju but the prices were cheap and the food always hit the spot.
-Now that I have grown up a bit, we like to think of ourselves a little classier and visit lounges with whiskey and scotch on their menus.
-It was only recently when I was reminded of how good Korean bar food is and how cheap the drinks are.
-One of the classic dishes my friends and I almost always get is budae jjigae, also known as Korean army base stew.
-It’s a hodgepodge of ingredients thrown in together from spam to ramen noodles to kimchi to various vegetables and it’s oh so delicious!
+During my college days, my friends and I would find ourselves at some Korean bar almost every weekend (and some weekdays).
+Soju was the only alcohol on the menu but the prices were cheap and the food always hit the spot.
+I haven’t been to a Korean bar in ages but I was recently reminded of how good Korean bar food is.
+Whenever we went, my friends and I would always order budae jjigae, also known as Korean army base stew.
+The stew is a hodgepodge of ingredients from spam to ramen noodles to kimchi and it’s oh so delicious!

 **Helpful tips and common mistakes

 Budae jjigae is a poor man’s soup.
-People created the dish using leftover ingredients from the army facilities, hence the name Korean army base stew.
-Today, it’s served as a popular dish at Korean bars and restaurants.
+Army men gathered leftover ingredients from the kitchen and put together a dish, hence the name Korean army base stew.
+Budae jjigae has since gained popularity and is now served at many Korean bars and restaurants.
 There are many different variations, some including rice cakes, others with hot dogs and some even with cheese, but this recipe is a combination of my favorite ingredients.

-Create a flavorful broth as the base for the stew.
-Dashi is a Japanese stock that is commonly used in Korean soups and stews.
+Start by creating a flavorful broth as the base for the stew.
+Dashi is a Japanese stock used in many Korean soups and stews.
 If you can’t find all of the ingredients, you can also purchase dashi stock powder.
 The powder is similar to chicken bouillon; simply add water and you’re good to go.

+While the dashi is simmering, saute the vegetables.
 Most people let the ingredients simmer in the broth but I like to saute the onions, carrots, and garlic to add more flavor to the stew.
+Add the remaining ingredients along with the dash and bring to a boil.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.